Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 How To Store Coffee Beans Properly

-So now that you’re familiar with the best Kona coffee brands, you’re ready to start shopping, tasting, and enjoying an epic cup of coffee.
+So, now that you’re familiar with the best Kona coffee brands, you’re ready to start shopping, tasting, and enjoying an epic cup of coffee.

-It’s actually pretty simple.
+But wait, how should you store your Kona coffee beans?
+It’s pretty simple.
 If your beans came in a foil bag with a one-way air filter (let’s air out but not in), leave them in there.

-Simply seal the bag and store it in a cool, dark place away from any heat sources.
+Seal the bag and store it in a cool, dark place away from heat sources.
+The coffee will last you up to 2 weeks if you do so.